-Six thousand, eight hundred and ten personnel joined the reserve forces in the last financial year, an increase of 65% on the year before.
-We have made significant improvements to recruiting processes, the offer to reservists and the support we give employers.
-As a result, recruitment continues to improve, and we remain committed to meeting our overall target.
+Six thousand eight hundred and ten personnel joined the reserves in financial year 2014-15, a rise of 65% on the previous financial year.
+For 2012-13, the only statistics available are for the Army reserve, with 3,960 joining that year.
+We have made significant improvements to the recruiting process, the offer to reservists and the support we give to employers.
+We continue to look at further improvements to build on this considerable growth.